AhmedBsher/My-Portfolio/README.md

 # AhmedBsher Personal Website

 This is the source code for AhmedBsher's personal website.
-The website includes sections for services, soft skills, and contact information, as well as links to social media profiles.
+The website includes sections for info, services, soft skills, and contact information, as well as links to social media profiles.

 ## Files